How to Remove Rust Stains From a Toilet Bowl Naturally

 How to Prevent Rust Stains From a Toilet Bowl

 Here is the thing.
-There are very many products that are advertised as being able to remove toilet rust stains and rings permanently.
+Many products are advertised as being able to remove toilet rust stains and rings permanently.
 That’s just a white lie.
 No product will remove toilet stains permanently.

-Hard water toilet stains and especially toilet bowl rings are known to recur.
+Hard water toilet stains and especially toilet bowl rings, are known to recur.
 This is because the problem is not your cleaning prowess or lack of it or your toilet, but the water flowing in the toilet.
-As long as hard water keeps flowing in your toilet rust stains as well as other hard water stains are bound to form again.
+As long as hard water keeps flowing in your toilet, rust stains and other hard water stains are bound to form again.

-What you can do is to put measures in place to ensure that the stains do form in the first place.
-This is therefore a continuous process and not a one-off thing.
+You can put measures in place to ensure that the stains do form in the first place.
+This is, therefore, a continuous process and not a one-off thing.

-Regularly cleaning your toilet bowl with vinegar and baking soda is a sure way of preventing the brown rust stains from forming.
-Preventing is the stains from forming in the first place is easier, safer and cheaper than removing them.
+Regularly cleaning your toilet bowl with vinegar and baking soda is a sure way of preventing brown rust stains from forming.
+Preventing the stains from forming in the first place is easier, safer, and cheaper than removing them.